tehRyley/CIS171-RyleyGreen/Exercise 15.32 Control Clock/README.md

-# GUI Informational Display
+# Exercise 15.32 Control Clock

-A informational display about an incoming ice storm
+A working clock with a stop and start button

 ## Example Output